sulu/sulu-docs/cookbook/static-route-controller.rst

 Sometimes you have static symfony routes like a custom search controller or any other route which is not a sulu content page.

-That you can use the same ``base`` template for this static site you need to use the ``TemplateAttributeResolver`` service which will generate you the required template attributes.
+In order to use the same ``base`` template for these custom routes, you need to provide the correct attributes to your template.
+To do this, you can use the``TemplateAttributeResolver`` service in your controller:

 .. code-block:: php